 - Environment: Marshes and humid soils in Europe and North America.

-- Description: Vivacious plant of the Scrofulariaceae family, growing from 15 to 30 cm high, with a hollow stem, round in its base and quadrangular at the top.
+- Description: This is a vigorous plant of the Scrofulariaceae family, growing from 15 to 30 cm high.
+It has a hollow stem, round at the base and quadrangular at the top.
 The leaves are finely toothed and oppositely disposed.
-Its flowers are light pink or whitish.
-It has an unpleasant smell.
+The flowers are light pink or whitish.
+The plant has an unpleasant smell.

 - Parts of the plant used medicinally: The dried plant in flower.